Land Rent Theory and Rent Curve

-The above figure illustrates the basic principles of the land rent
+The above figure illustrates the basic principles of land rent

 theory.
-It assumes a center which represents a desirable location with
+It assumes a central business district which represents the

 a high level of accessibility.
-The closest area, within a radius of
+The surrounding areas, within a radius of

-of land, which can be expressed in a simple fashion as 1/S. As we move
+of land, which can simply be expressed as 1/S. At zero distance

 away from the center the rent drops substantially since the amount of